12. Processing Data in Groups

 ## array([1, 1, 1, ..., 0, 0, 0], dtype=int32)

-As usual in Python, indexing starts at 0, therefore for \(k=2\) we only obtain the labels 0 and 1.
+As usual in Python, indexing starts at 0.
+So for \(k=2\) we only obtain the labels 0 and 1.

 Figure 12.10